A Walk Across the Rooftops: Release

-Artwork

-The photograph of the band on the front cover was taken on Cathcart Road in Glasgow.
-The building on the right of the picture was the Hermon Baptist Church, a single-storey pent-roofed structure built on to the end of a block of tenement houses.
-At some point the tenements were demolished and the church stood in isolation for some years until it was destroyed by fire in 2001, and subsequently demolished.

 Critical reception

+Contemporary reception

 A Walk Across the Rooftops received great acclaim from the UK music press on its release in 1984.
 In a five-star review Sounds said, "Their music cuts a deep swathe right through the centre of blond-streaked wimpdom, without stance or calculation ...
 For the first time in a long time, they make you care.
 Melody Maker proclaimed, "The Blue Nile's stunning debut album seduces the emotions as well as the senses, and instead of fighting its effect, the sensible thing to do is relax and enjoy it ...
 There's a mesmeric quality in this music that makes you want to savour every track with the respectful appreciation of a connoisseur.
 Like a good book you don't want it to end, but when it does that thrilling potency loses nothing in repetition ...
 A Walk Across the Rooftops generates a rarefied atmosphere that's a comfort to the soul.
 If this is just a sampler of The Blue Nile's catalogue, then we're in for a whole new chapter in delight."
+Smash Hits Ian Cranna stated that The Blue Nile with their debut album went "Straight into a league of their own": "The songs are superb — imagery at its best (each song a perfect capsule), sung with passion and a touch of weary melancholy over inventive, modern arrangements".
 NME described the album as "music to shade your dreamtime in subtle colours, a quiet influence, delicious persuasion ...
 It's difficult to describe (often a good sign), without too many specific features to pick upon.
 It's easier to suggest the moods it evokes: romance, doubt, a rich sadness.
 The keynote is restraint; far from straining for effort, The Blue Nile allow their music to find its own atmospheres ...
 To correct any misunderstanding: what The Blue Nile are not is, say, wispy or precious.
 There's red meat in this music, and a human pulse beat.
 The beauty is unassuming, the intelligence is uncontrived.
 It's good news.
 Great music is still being made."

-In the USA Rolling Stone felt that "the music slips between the cracks, an effortless flow of acoustic and electronic sounds with nary a hook ...
+In the US Rolling Stone felt that "the music slips between the cracks, an effortless flow of acoustic and electronic sounds with nary a hook ...
 What's required of the listener is patience, not fortitude; this shimmering music is not difficult, just sophisticated ...
 The Blue Nile flows across a calm, clean, misty landscape where complex technology is integrated with a palpable emotional component.
 Their music falls outside the known categories, presenting a seductive world for the receptive."
 However, Spin was not so impressed, criticising the relentlessly downbeat tone of the tracks and Buchanan's singing, saying, "that's what makes this collection begin to wear on the nerves.
 Repetition and a distressing inertia prevent it from being precious."